Testathon Privacy & Personal Data Protection Policy

 We may also use your Personal Data to protect against and prevent fraud, claims, and other liabilities and to comply with or enforce applicable legal requirements, industry standards, and our policies and terms.
 We use Personal Data for these purposes when it is necessary to protect, exercise, or defend our legal rights, or when we are required to do so by applicable law.

-Staff members operating within the EEA who work for or on behalf of us may process this information.
+Staff members operating in the UK and within the EEA who work for or on behalf of us may process this information.

 Without limiting the foregoing, you agree that Personal Data we obtain from you may be processed by our service providers based in countries outside of the EEA.
 Such countries may not have laws offering the same level of protection for Personal Data as those inside the EEA.